jathu/UIImageColors/README.md

 # Documentation

-This is pretty simple to use.
-Example:
+This is pretty simple to use:

 ```Swift
 let image = UIImage(named: "hello.png")